onepanelio/core-docs/docs/reference/workspaces/templates.md

 ### postExecutionWorkflow

 This is a DAG workflow that runs after your workspace is ready.
-Check out [argo DAG](https://github.com/argoproj/argo/blob/master/examples/README.md#dag) for more information.
+Check out [Workflow templates](/docs/reference/workflows/templates) for more information.

 ## More involved example